Unboxed-Software/solana-course/content/program-testing.md

 ...
 ```

 A test in Typescript with Mocha has a couple of new concepts involved.
-Mocha testing sections are declared with `describe` which tells the compiler that mocha tests are inside of it.
+Mocha testing sections are declared with the `describe` keyword, which tells the compiler that mocha tests are inside of it.

 ```tsx
 describe("begin tests", async () => {